-However, during the Republican years of the early double knots, taxes stagnated, lending and stock trading without oversight ran amok, and government grew by leaps and bounds, i.e. Homeland Security.
+However, during the Republican years of the early double knots (2000’s), taxes stagnated, lending and stock trading without oversight ran amok, and government grew by leaps and bounds, i.e. Homeland Security, all during a Republican White House.
+If Teddy Roosevelt were around, numerous “conservatives” would have been on the receiving end of his “big stick.”
 Then as James Taylor once sang, “sweet dreams and flying machines in pieces on the ground,” as the economic crash of 2008 wiped out many a life savings.
 The following two presidential terms saw major changes, mostly expected with an incoming Democrat – higher taxes, increased regulation and government interference, while Republicans began to demonstrate a frustrating atypical disposition – victimhood.
-Democrats held the White House and Congress from 2008 to 2010, Republicans gained the House in 2010 and added the Senate in 2014, representing a growing discontent of the modern day bourgeoisie that should have shifted policies towards the conservative center-right, yet the needle shifted very little, if any at all.
+Democrats held the White House and Congress from 2008 to 2010, Republicans gained the House in 2010 and added the Senate in 2014, representing a growing discontent of the modern-day bourgeoisie that should have shifted policies towards the conservative center-right, yet the needle shifted very little if any at all.

 It was on this day that the horses bolted while carriage wheels detached in the most iniquitous manner on the way to the Queen’s coronation.
 Liberal’s stood in stunned silence as the numbers came in while the growing thunder of the approaching train on the tracks in which they stood represented the nauseating sound of political inevitability.
 Media members wept on live TV – certainly a far cry from the stiff upper lip garnered by Cronkite on that long-ago November day in 1963.